EBI-LRG/lrg-ftp/public/README.txt

 ## UPDATABLE_ANNOTATION section:

-- now contains one or more annotation_set elements to allow for sets of annotation from multiple sources (e.g. NCBI, EBI).
+- now contains one or more annotation_set elements to allow for sets of annotation from multiple sources (e.g. NCBI, EMBL-EBI).

 - amino_acid_mapping element renamed alternate_amino_acid_numbering.